smgroves/smgroves.github.io-legacy/_posts/projects/2021-01-31-booleabayes-overview.md

 ## Links to all posts
 Please come back soon; these posts are still being updated.
 {% include list-posts tag='booleabayes' %}

+*Posts are adapted from my talk on <a href="https://smgroves.github.io/about/talks/">"Network Control of Phenotypic Plasticity in Cancer."*</a>